 Anesthesiology - CCH

-Learn the basic skills of airway management, the advanced techniques necessary for managing the difficult or failed airway, spinal anesthesia, and the pharmacology of rapid sequence induction and procedural sedation in the OR setting.
+Learn the basic skills of airway management, the advanced techniques necessary for managing the difficult or failed airway, spinal anesthesia, and the pharmacology of rapid sequence induction and procedural sedation in the controlled setting of the operating room.

 Adult ED - CCH

 Junior residents build on the knowledge from first year by truly increasing efficiency and the ability to make rapid medical decisions.
 Residents hone their physical examination skills and learn to utilize only the necessary diagnostic tests.
 They become more comfortable using ultrasound to aid clinical decision-making.
 The majority of shifts are in the adult ED with 1-2 pediatric shifts per block.

 This is a one week continuation of focused ultrasound training.
 Residents perform scans throughout the department, assist in procedures, participate in ultrasound image reviews, and receive additional didactics with the clinical ultrasound faculty.

 Emergency Medical Services - CCH

 The year begins with a one day orientation into the standard operating procedures for Chicago EMS.
 The two week rotation allows residents to gain further insight into the organization both through ambulance ride alongs and a visit to the 911 call center.

 Evanston Hospital is located is located in Evanston, IL which borders Chicago to the north and is the home of Northwestern University.
 Residents are exposed to the operations of a busy, trauma level-1 community hospital by working alongside experienced EM faculty to provide care for a diverse patient population.

 Rush University is the the residency program's academic affiliate.
 The new Rush Hospital is a state of the art facility that opened in 2012.
 The ED is an accredited stroke and chest pain center.
 EM2 residents primarily staff the resuscitation beds while treating medically complex patients in this busy academic emergency department.